reforia/reforia.github.io/_posts/unreal/engine/2024-12-26-bpvm-bytecode-II.md

 }
 ```

 We noticed that right after `FlushCompilationQueueImpl()`, there's a call to `FlushReinstancingQueueImpl()`, which is the actual function that does the reinstancing.
-This is where the actual reinstancing happens, in a nutshell, `FlushCompilationQueueImpl()` get's the class structure ready, and collected all the instances that needs reinstancing to `ClassToReinstance`, `FlushReinstancingQueueImpl()` then iterate through them and make it happen.
+In a nutshell, `FlushCompilationQueueImpl()` collected all the instances that needs reinstancing into the array `ClassToReinstance`, `FlushReinstancingQueueImpl()` then iterate through them and make it happen.

 ```cpp
 void FBlueprintCompilationManagerImpl::FlushReinstancingQueueImpl(bool bFindAndReplaceCDOReferences, TMap<UClass*, TMap<UObject*, UObject*>>* OldToNewTemplates /* = nullptr*/)